 Rechargeable Battery—Ready When You Are

 The robust rechargeable battery offers long battery life and provides always-ready operation when using the sensor wirelessly.
-Monitor battery life directly from LabQuest® 3 or our free Graphical Analysis™ 4 app.
-Should the battery run low, simply connect the sensor to the charging cable and keep on collecting—no interruptions or inconvenience to you or your students.
+Monitor battery life directly from our free Vernier Graphical Analysis™ app, as well as Graphical Analysis Pro and LabQuest® 3.
+Should the battery run low, simply connect the sensor to the charging cable and keep on collecting–no interruptions or inconvenience to you or your students.